Jahnavi-Gondi/currency-converter/README.md

-Currency Converter Web App
+🌍 **Currency Converter Web App**

-Project Overview
+📌 Project Overview

 This is a simple and interactive Currency Converter web application that allows users to convert one currency to another using the latest exchange rates.
 The application leverages the Latest Currency API for real-time exchange rates.

-Features
+✨ Features

-Convert between multiple international currencies
+🔄 Convert between multiple international currencies

-Automatically sets USD to INR as the default conversion
+🌎 Automatically sets USD to INR as the default conversion

-Displays the exchange rate upon conversion
+💱 Displays the exchange rate upon conversion

-Responsive and easy-to-use interface
+📱 Responsive and easy-to-use interface

-Displays country flags based on the selected currency
+🏳️ Displays country flags based on the selected currency

-Tech Stack
+🛠️ Tech Stack

 HTML